-"For example, if you want to convey energy and enthusiasm, allow your face to become more animated.
+If you want to convey energy and enthusiasm, allow your face to become more animated.
 Practice in front of a mirror until it looks and feels natural.
-To show you're paying attention while listening, hold a very slight smile, nod occasionally, and maintain good eye contact," she added.
+To show you're paying attention while listening, hold a very slight smile, nod occasionally, and maintain good eye contact

 2. Maintain good eye contact

 People who talk face to face while maintaining eye contact gains the trust immediately and vice versa.
 It expresses involvement and emotional states and helps to relate the message with the receiver.
 It is also used to assume real and fake interests.

 While having a difficult conversation or group discussion, preferably, look straight in their eyes at least two to three seconds before looking away or moving to the next person.